AlinaKorobchuk/yandex-praktikum-projects/3 Exploratary data analysis/README.md

-# Исследование объявлений о продаже квартир
+# Research of advertisements for the sale of apartments

-### Данные
+### Data
-Данные сервиса Яндекc Недвижимость — архив объявлений о продаже квартир в Санкт-Петербурге и соседних населённых пунктах за несколько лет. По каждой квартире на продажу доступны два вида данных. Первые вписаны пользователем, вторые — получены автоматически на основе картографических данных. Например, расстояние до центра, аэропорта, ближайшего парка и водоёма.
+Data from the Yandex Real Estate service - an archive of advertisements for the sale of apartments in St. Petersburg and neighboring settlements for several years.
+For each apartment for sale, two types of data are available.
+The first ones are entered by the user, the second ones are obtained automatically based on cartographic data.
+For example, the distance to the center, airport, nearest park and pond.

-**Описание данных:**
+**Description of data:**

-- airports_nearest — расстояние до ближайшего аэропорта в метрах (м)
+- airports_nearest — distance to the nearest airport in meters (m)
-- balcony — число балконов
+- balcony — number of balconies
-- ceiling_height — высота потолков (м)
+- ceiling_height — ceiling height (m)
-- cityCenters_nearest — расстояние до центра города (м)
+- cityCenters_nearest — distance to the city center (m)
-- days_exposition — сколько дней было размещено объявление (от публикации до снятия)
+- days_exposition — how many days the ad was posted (from publication to removal)
-- first_day_exposition — дата публикации
+- first_day_exposition — publication date
-- floor — этаж
+- floor - floor
-- floors_total — всего этажей в доме
+- floors_total — total floors in the house
-- is_apartment — апартаменты (булев тип)
+- is_apartment — apartments (boolean type)
-- kitchen_area — площадь кухни в квадратных метрах (м²)
+- kitchen_area — kitchen area in square meters (m²)
-- last_price — цена на момент снятия с публикации
+- last_price — price at the time of removal from publication
-- living_area — жилая площадь в квадратных метрах (м²)
+- living_area — living area in square meters (m²)
-- locality_name — название населённого пункта
+- locality_name — name of the locality
-- open_plan — свободная планировка (булев тип)
+- open_plan - free layout (Boolean type)
-- parks_around3000 — число парков в радиусе 3 км
+- parks_around3000 — number of parks within a 3 km radius
-- parks_nearest — расстояние до ближайшего парка (м)
+- parks_nearest — distance to the nearest park (m)
-- ponds_around3000 — число водоёмов в радиусе 3 км
+- ponds_around3000 — number of ponds within a 3 km radius
-- ponds_nearest — расстояние до ближайшего водоёма (м)
+- ponds_nearest — distance to the nearest body of water (m)
-- rooms — число комнат
+- rooms — number of rooms
-- studio — квартира-студия (булев тип)
+- studio - studio apartment (boolean type)
-- total_area — площадь квартиры в квадратных метрах (м²)
+- total_area — apartment area in square meters (m²)
-- total_images — число фотографий квартиры в объявлении
+- total_images — number of photos of the apartment in the ad

-### Цель проекта
+### The goal of the project
-Установить параметры, для того, чтобы научиться определять рыночную стоимость объектов недвижимости. Это позволит построить автоматизированную систему: она отследит аномалии и мошенническую деятельность.
+Set parameters in order to learn how to determine the market value of real estate.
+This will allow you to build an automated system: it will track anomalies and fraudulent activity.

-### Выполненные задачи
+### Completed tasks

-Обработка/заполнение пропусков, обработка аномалий, преобразование типов данных, дополнителььные расчеты и добавление новых признаков, обработка явных и неявных дубликатов, визуализация и исследовательский анализ данных.
+Processing/filling gaps, processing anomalies, converting data types, additional calculations and adding new features, processing explicit and implicit duplicates, visualization and exploratory data analysis.

-Проект закончен.
+The project is finished.

-### Ключевые выводы:
+### Key takeaways:
-Были проанализированы объекты по всей базе данных и выявлено:
+Objects throughout the database were analyzed and the following was identified:

-- Самая большая стоимость у объектов с большой площадью (50-100 кв. м), 3 комнатами и близкими от центра.
+- The highest cost is for properties with a large area (50-100 sq. m.), 3 rooms and close to the center.
-- Самая высокая стоимость объектов, расположенных не на первом и не на последнем этажах.
+- The highest cost of objects located not on the first or last floors.
-- Самая высокая стоимость объектов, объявления которых поданы в понедельник и вторник в сентябре 2015 года.
+- The highest prices for properties advertised on Monday and Tuesday in September 2015.
-- Из городов с наибольшим количеством объявлений (10 городов) самая большая стоимость за метр квадратный в Санкт-Петербурге, самая низкая - во Всеволожске.
+- Of the cities with the largest number of advertisements (10 cities), the highest cost per square meter is in St. Petersburg, the lowest is in Vsevolozhsk.

-Далее были проанализированы объекты Санкт-Петербурга, выявлено следующее:
+Next, the objects of St. Petersburg were analyzed and the following was revealed:
-- Самая большая стоимость за метр квадратный у объектов с большой площадью, одной комнатой и близким расположением к центру.
+- The highest cost per square meter is for properties with a large area, one room and a close location to the center.
-- Самая высокая стоимость объектов, расположенных не на первом и не на последнем этажах, как и по всей базе.
+- The highest cost of objects located not on the first or last floors, as throughout the entire database.
-- Исходя из рассчитанной корреляции, хорошо наблюдается положительная линейная зависимость у факторов цена и площадь.
+- Based on the calculated correlation, a positive linear relationship is clearly observed between the factors price and area.

-### Используемые библиотеки
+### Libraries used

 Pandas, numpy, matplotlib, seaborn